krishpatel09/krishpatel09/README.md

 Beyond just writing code, I’m deeply interested in understanding system flow, deployment processes, and how applications behave in production environments.
 I have explored cloud deployment, Docker basics, CI/CD workflows, and performance optimization techniques.

-Some of the projects I’ve worked on include multi-user typing platforms, SaaS-style dashboards, authentication systems, CRUD-based applications, and full-stack platforms that combine frontend, backend, and database logic seamlessly.

 I believe in continuous improvement, writing maintainable code, and building solutions that solve practical problems — not just completing projects, but understanding them deeply.

 🚀 Currently focused on improving backend scalability, system design concepts, and cloud-native development.